mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

 ## Fragments

-Now imagine our product manager suddenly came and asked to include Lee and Sam's email address.
-We could do so with this query of course:
+Now imagine your product manager suddenly came and asked to include Lee and Sam's email addresses to the UI.
+We could ask for the new data with this query of course:

 ```
 // Request